Bira/octopus-carnival/_posts/2022-12-11-cadaver-collector.md

 ## Final Impressions

+If you think about it, the existence of cadaver collectors shows that necromancy in D&D requires an ideological commitment to the spread of undeath.
+These constructs are more powerful and have a less ethically questionable nature than most "servant" undead.
+They also take more skill to build, but their original builders clearly _had_ that skill.
+And yet chose to task their constructs with collecting corpses for turning into zombies.

 I like the addition of Gokof to this entry.
 It helps establish a concrete situation where cadaver collectors appear in the Nentir Vale.
-It's more than even most other setting-specific monster books do.
+It's also an example of how a less "ideological" necromancer would come to control these creatures.
+This is more than even most other setting-specific monster books do.
 Those usually just say "these monsters exist in this setting".

 [1]: {{ "/projects/tnv" | relative_url }}